-The Reliv Kalogris Foundation, created in 1995, has provided more than \$42 million in free nutritional supplements to malnourished people since its founding.
-Today, it feeds more than 42,000 people, mostly children, daily through 270 feeding centers in nine countries.
-For further information on the Reliv Kalogris Foundation, please visit relivkalogrisfoundation.org.
+The RKF is a central component of Reliv's mission to Nourish Our World.
+Since 1995, the Foundation has provided more than \$42 million in free nutritional supplements to malnourished people.
+Today, it feeds more than 40,000 people, mostly children, daily through more than 250 feeding centers in nine countries.
+Donations to the Reliv Kalogris Foundation for 2015 totaled \$937,000.